magento/devdocs/guides/v2.2/ui_comp_guide/components/listing/ui-exportbutton.md

 github_link: ui_comp_guide/components/listing/ui-exportbutton.md
 ---

-ExportButton Component is responsible for export grid data to specified data format (cvs, xml, and so on).
+The ExportButton component exports grid data to the specified data format (cvs, xml, and so on).

-To enable the ExportButton сomponent, add the `exportButton` element with specified `selectProvider` item to listing configuration file.
+To enable the ExportButton сomponent, add the `exportButton` element with a `selectProvider` item to the listing configuration file.

 {% highlight XML %}
 <exportButton name="export_button">